 Online Communication Begins

 In addition to our quarterly newsletter, we will begin a neighborhood listserv.

-purpose of the listserv will to provide quicker communication about neighborhood events, changes, questions and concerns.
+The purpose of the listserv is to provide quicker communication to all neighbors about neighborhood events, updates, questions and concerns.
 The Board will be able to communicate necessary information and dates to the masses in a much timelier fashion than through the newsletter alone.
-Additionally this will be a forum for homeowner’s and their families to share valuable information that others may benefit from.
+Additionally this will be a forum for homeowners and their families to share valuable information that others may benefit from.

-If you would like to be part of our neighborhood listserv but have not yet sent in your email address please list it with your next mailing or email it to us at info@montgomerywesthoa.org.
+If you would like to be part of our neighborhood listserv but have not yet sent in your email address please include it with your next mailing of dues or email it to us directly at info@montgomerywesthoa.org.

 Car Break-Ins in Our Area!